BSAC-CoEx: Coexistence of URLLC and Distributed Learning Services via Device Selection: System Model

 \subsection{Distributed Learning Process}

 We consider a network of $N$ \gls{ai} devices that cooperatively solve a distributed learning problem.
-Assuming that $\calN_{n,k} \subseteq \calN_{m,k}$ is the subset of size $n$ whose updates the central node receives first at iteration $k$, then iteration $k$ of an abstract distributed algorithm reads: where function $A$ represents an algorithm update of the decision variable $\bw_k$, function $C_i$ picks out the relevant information, $\bc_{i,k}$, that node $i$ uploads to the server to run the algorithm.
-This general algorithmic framework covers many \gls{ml} algorithms, including \gls{fl} and \gls{dgd}, with or without data compression.
-For example, when $C_i$ returns a stochastic gradient, say $\widehat{\nabla} f_i(\bw_{k})$, and $A=\bw_k - \eta \sum_i \widehat{\nabla} f_i(\bw_{k})/n$ for some positive step size $\eta$, we recover $n$-sync and synchronous \gls{dgd} for $n({<} N)$ and $n({=} N)$ \cite{duttaKsync}, respectively.
-When $C_i$ returns an updated local model parameters of \gls{ai} device $i$ and $A$ takes an averaging step over a subset of $n ({\leq} N)$ \gls{ai} devices, we recover FL ($n$-sync or synchronous).
-Without loss of generality, and for the sake of simplicity, we assume that the gradients' noise are \gls{iid} \cite{gradientNoise}.
+Assuming that $\calN_{n,k} \subseteq \calN_{m,k}$ is a subset of size $n$, whose updates the central node receives first at iteration $k$, then iteration $k$ of an abstract distributed algorithm reads: where function $A$ represents an algorithm update of the decision variable $\bw_k$, function $C_i$ picks out the relevant information, $\bc_{i,k}$, that device $i$ uploads to the server for algorithm execution.
+This general algorithmic framework accommodates a variety of \gls{ml} algorithms, including \gls{fl} and \gls{dgd}, with or without data compression.
+For instance, when $C_i$ yields a stochastic gradient, say $\widehat{\nabla} f_i(\bw_{k})$, and $A=\bw_k {-} \eta \sum_i \widehat{\nabla} f_i(\bw_{k})/n$ for some positive step size $\eta$, we obtain $n$-sync and synchronous \gls{dgd} for $n({<} N)$ and $n({=} N)$, respectively~\cite{duttaKsync}.
+When $C_i$ returns the updated local model parameters of the $i$th \gls{ai} device and $A$ performs an averaging step over a subset of $n ({\leq} N)$ \gls{ai} devices, we recover federated averaging~\cite{fl} (either $n$-sync or synchronous).